 Once the tofu is crispy, add some of the remaining marinade to the pan and cook for a few more minutes, turning the tofu once or twice.
 This will help to add a little extra flavour, glaze the tofu slices, and create a sauce for serving.

 Leftover marinade: When it comes to leftover teriyaki marinade, I’d encourage you to not throw it away – it’s full of flavour that you can use as the base for stir-fry sauces or other savoury dishes such as soups or stews.Quantity: This amount of tofu is good as a main for two people along with sides.
-If part of a larger barbecue meal, you can turn it into several servings as a side.Serving suggestions: Serve the steaks either whole or sliced, with sides such as boiled rice, steamed veg, toasted sesame seeds, and sliced spring onions.
+If part of a larger barbecue meal, you can turn it into several servings as a side.Serving suggestions: Serve the steaks either whole or sliced, with sides such as boiled rice or rice noodle salad, steamed veg, toasted sesame seeds, and sliced spring onions.
 Other suggestions for sides include rainbow slaw with sesame ginger dressing, courgette and carrot salad with peanut dressing, Cajun-spiced baked potato wedges, and easy roasted cauliflower.Marinating time: I would marinate this tofu for at least 30 mins, but ideally for several hours or even overnight.
 Turn once or twice during this time to coat with the marinade.Cooking time: This will vary slightly depending on the type of barbecue/grill, the cooking temperature, and how thick your tofu slices are.Reuse your freezer bag: If using a freezer bag for the marinade, remember to wash it out and reuse in future.
 Note that acidic ingredients may weaken the bag over time, but you should be able to get at least a few uses out of it.Tofu: I'd always recommend using extra-firm tofu for dishes like this.
 If you don't have extra-firm, you may need to squeeze out some of the water between two plates or using a tofu press.
 If pan-frying rather than grilling, you could always cut the tofu into cubes instead of slices.Sear marks: If you want some fancy-looking criss-cross marks on your tofu steaks, position them at a 45° angle to the grill bars and then rotate 90° after a few minutes, before flipping over and doing the same on the other side.
 Cooking oil: If your tofu seems to be burning or sticking to the grill, reduce the heat and brush with a little cooking oil.
 Mirin: If you don't have mirin, you can swap this out for e.g. sake, dry sherry, marsala wine, dry white wine, or rice wine vinegar.
 If using any of these substitutes, you'll want to add an extra teaspoon of agave syrup or sugar for every tablespoon (and note that those ingredients may not always be strictly vegan).Agave syrup: If you don’t have agave syrup, you can replace this with maple syrup or sugar.
 If using sugar, you'll want to make sure that this has dissolved in the marinade mix.Garlic & ginger: You want the garlic and ginger to be very finely chopped or minced, almost to a paste.
 On that note, you could also use shop-bought pastes.Salt/pepper/seasoning: I find that the salty tamari/soy sauce and other aromatics provide tonnes of flavour, but feel free to add any additional seasonings you like.Gluten-free: Tamari is a variant of soy sauce that’s usually gluten-free.
 If this recipe needs to be 100% gluten-free, make sure you use a GF soy sauce or tamari.Storage: Store the cooked tofu in the fridge for up to four days.
 You can also freeze it for up to six months, but I wouldn't recommend this as it may take on a porous texture and lose the flavour of the marinade.If you liked this recipe, you might also enjoy: